alex-meteor/meteor-cordova-shell/README.md

 If you would like to get a head start on the UI, i've open sourced a Meteor boilerplate with a micro framework that includes the basic mobile components like a tray, tableviews, native scroll, etc...
 Get it [here](https://github.com/AdamBrodzinski/meteor-mobile-boilerplate)

+**ToDo**
+- Detect if offline and show offline page
+- Replace icons and splash screen

 ## Setup
 - Install Xcode